Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Fully loaded cost for FTEs typically includes the employee’s annual salary, payroll taxes and employer contributions, benefits, tools and equipment, recruiting/onboarding (amortized), ramp time before full productivity, management/operational overhead, and overhead costs such as rent, utilities, and office supplies.
 Fully burdened labor rates can vary widely depending on industry, location, and experience level, and a big driver is recruitment ROI metrics like cost-per-hire and time-to-fill.
 Accurate accounting is critical in calculating these costs, as errors or omissions can lead to significant financial and operational risks.

 The fully burdened labor rate captures the total cost of employing a person, including salary, benefits, taxes, insurance, onboarding costs, equipment, and recruiting expenses.
 Wages and salaries account for about 70.3% of employer costs, while benefits account for the remaining 29.7%.
 Employee benefits alone can add around 30% to the base salary, and the generally accepted rule is that the fully burdened cost of a team member will be between 25–40 percent higher than that person’s salary.
-Companies should review and update their fully burdened labor rate calculations at least once a year as part of strategic budget planning for service businesses.
+Companies should review and update their fully burdened labor rate calculations at least once a year as part of .
 Failing to calculate employee costs accurately can have far-reaching effects on a company’s finances, operations, and workforce morale.
 Understanding employee cost is essential for budgeting, forecasting, and analyzing workforce profitability effectively.

 If you only follow one rule: compare fully loaded cost per delivered outcome, not hourly rates.

-Outsource vs insource: the work-shape rule
+Outsource vs insource: the work-shape rule for core business functions

 The contractor-to-FTE tipping point